kakulukia/django-default-project/README.md

-This is meant as a base template for new Django projects wich uses pipenv to manage its 3rd party packages. the project comes preconfigured for those packages:
+This is meant as a base template for new Django projects wich uses pipenv to manage its 3rd party packages.
+The project comes preconfigured for those packages:

     [dev-packages]
     django-debug-toolbar = "*"
     django-livereload-server = "*"
     flake8 = "*"
     Fabric3 = "*"
+    ipdb = "*"
+    ipython = "*"

     [packages]
     Django = "*"
-    ipdb = "*"
-    ipython = "*"
     pypugjs = "*"
     django-secrets = "*"
     django-undeletable = "*"